Jaffa/amazon-music/DEVELOPMENT.md

 1. Authenticating through the Amazon login portal, and saving the cookies in a cookie jar (by default `~/.amazonmusic-cookies.dat`)
 2. Accessing the JSON API, used by the Amazon Music web interface, to access stations, tracks etc.
-	* There is no API, as far as I can tell, for listing the albums in your library, this requires screenscraping :-(

 It is important, particularly during (1), to appear to be a normal browser - paying particular attention to `Accept` and `Accept-Language` headers.